 Step 4: Consolidate data sets

 Then, different data sets can be consolidated into a single data set unless data privacy laws prevent them from doing so.
 Often, this requires breaking down silos between datasets and bringing them together.
-Many organizations rely on emerging data architectures, whether they’re using or considering a data warehouse, data lakehouse, data mesh, and data fabric, to do so.
+Many organizations rely on emerging data architectures, whether they’re using or considering a data lake, data warehouse, or data lakehouse, to do so.
 Consolidating data sets makes data analysis more efficient as it reduces data redundancy and streamlines the data processing process.

 Step 5: Check data integrity